1990 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The 1990 quarter series encompasses three distinct varieties that represent the final chapter of traditional Washington quarter production before the revolutionary state quarter program transformed American coinage forever.

-Philadelphia and Denver produced massive circulation strikes totaling over 1.5 billion coins, reflecting the enormous economic demand of the early 1990s, while San Francisco’s proof facility created Deep Cameo collector-quality specimens with enhanced contrast effects.
+Philadelphia and Denver produced massive circulation strikes totaling over 1.5 billion coins, while San Francisco’s proof facility created Deep Cameo collector-quality specimens with enhanced contrast effects.
+Understanding how each variety differs is the first step to knowing what your coin is worth.

 1990 Quarter Types: